Downtown South: Downtown South Music Venue

 The 3,500-seat entertainment venue will have an indoor ballroom and a rooftop entertainment space.
 It will have 70,000 square feet and will begin construction in 2023.

 1727 S Saunders St

 1727 S Saunders St will be the first high-rise structure at Downtown South.
-Expected to start construction in 2023, the 24-story structure will include 370 residential units, 453 parking spaces, and approximately 14,000 square feet of retail space.
+The 24-story structure will include 370 residential units, 453 parking spaces, and approximately 14,000 square feet of retail space.